 Lectures and seminars on interpreting lake water quality, developing a natural history inventory for lakes, the process of creating a lake management plan, and resolution of conflicting uses of lakes.
 Students develop lake management plans in cooperation with governmental agencies and lake associations.
 Guest speakers from state agencies and non-governmental organizations.
 Introduces use of GIS (Geographic Information Systems) methods for the analysis of lakes and watersheds.
 Presents lake management issues from scientific and social science points of view.
 Open to students from all disciplines.
 (Also offered as ZOOL 732.)
 Special fee.
 Lab.

 Emphasizes the diversity of fishes in two aspects: diversity of evolutionary solutions to problems faced by fishes and the great diversity of different types of fishes that inhabit the world.
 Prereq: one full year of college level biology; background in vertebrate biology is recommended, but not required.
 Special fee.
 (Summers only at Shoals Marine Lab.)

 MEFB 747 - Aquatic Plants in Restoration/Management

 A field-intensive class focusing upon freshwater and marine vascular plants with an emphasis on species commonly associated with ecological restoration, the identification and conservation of rare species, and the adaptations and management of invasive species of aquatic habitats in New England.
 Field trips emphasize the flora of various wetland habitats, including open water and vegetated fresh water wetlands, as well as coastal and estuarine habitats.
 Lectures and readings examine the current trends in research and management focusing upon specific taxa and pertinent facets of their taxonomy, physiology, and natural history.
-Prereq: BIOL 566 or permission.
+Prereq: PBIO 566 or permission.
 Special fee.